MOHITWANKHADE/Amazon-Webscraping-Hosting/README.md

 # Amazon Webscraping

-## Report

-Please find the report here: https://github.com/MOHITWANKHADE/Go-comet-Assignment/blob/main/Report.pdf

-The phase timelines have been provided there as well.

 ## Code Guidelines

 In order to run the non-GUI version, please do: python3 main.py on your system.
 Make sure that you have required libraries installed.